Set up a query pipeline

-In a Coveo organization, a given query pipeline can be seen as one of the possible paths a query can take to reach the index.
-Depending on the context, a query journeying through a certain query pipeline may be altered in different ways (see What’s a Query Pipeline?).
+In a Coveo organization, a given query pipeline is one of the possible paths by which a query can reach the index.
+Depending on the context, a query journeying through a certain query pipeline may be altered in different ways.

-Each individual query pipeline can be configured with its own set of manually defined relevance tuning rules, such as custom query ranking expressions (QREs) or thesaurus rules.
-A given query pipeline can also be associated with one or several Coveo Machine Learning (Coveo ML) models.
+Each individual query pipeline can be configured with its own set of manually-defined relevance tuning rules, such as custom query ranking expressions (QREs) or thesaurus rules.
+A given query pipeline can also be associated with one or more Coveo Machine Learning (Coveo ML) models.

-Depending on the complexity of your search project, you may need to configure one or more query pipelines (see Adding and Managing Query Pipelines).
+Depending on the complexity of your search project, you may need to configure one or more query pipelines.

 |Requirement||Query pipeline setup|

 Distinct audiences sharing the same set of rules

 The simplest query pipeline setup is to route all queries to the default query pipeline.
 This architecture can work fine if your Coveo organization is only powering a single website or application.

 In this basic query pipeline setup scenario, the same relevance tuning rules may conditionally apply to all queries.

 If you associate a Coveo ML Automatic Relevance Tuning (ART) model with the default query pipeline in this scenario, the model also processes all queries.
 It will yield output based on contextual information such as the current language and search hub.

 A Content Recommendation (CR) model should always be associated with its own distinct query pipeline, as its output is normally intended for a specific search hub (in this case, a recommendation interface).